ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 **Kafka** uses the log.dirs property to configure the driver to persist logs.
 So you need to define multiple volumes/ drives to support log.dirs.

-Zookeeper should not be used by other application deployed in k8s cluster, it has to be dedicated for one **Kafka** cluster only..
+Zookeeper should not be used by other applications deployed in k8s cluster, it has to be dedicated for one **Kafka** cluster only.

 In a multi-cluster configuration being used for disaster recovery purposes, messages sent between clusters will have different offsets in the two clusters.
 It is usual to use timestamps for position information when restarting applications for recovery after a disaster.
-We are addressing offset management in the consumer project [here]().
+We are addressing offset management in one of our consumer projects [here](https://github.com/ibm-cloud-architecture/refarch-asset-analytics/).

 For configuring ICP for HA on VmWare read [this note](https://github.com/ibm-cloud-architecture/refarch-privatecloud/blob/master/Configuring_ICP_for_HA_on_VMware.md).

 For **Kafka** streaming with stateful processing like joins, event aggregation and correlation coming from multiple partitions, it is not easy to achieve high availability cross clusters: in the strictest case every event must be processed by the streaming service exactly once.
 Which means:
 * producer emit data to different sites and be able to re-emit in case of failure.
 Brokers are known by producer via a list of hostname and port number.
-* communications between zookeeper and cluster node are redundant and safe for data losses
+* communications between zookeepers and cluster nodes are redundant and safe for data losses
-* consumer ensures idempotence...
+* consumers ensure idempotence...
 They have to tolerate data duplication and manage data integrity in their persistence layer.

 Within Kafka's boundary, data will not be lost, when doing proper configuration, also to support high availability the complexity moves to the producer and the consumer implementation.